MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-reporting.md

 If you don't see any new files being created in the *Succeed* folder, check whether there are any files stuck in the *Processing* folder.

-Verify that the Intune Connector Service is started on the NDES server, and there are no errors in Ndesconnector.svclog.
+Verify that the Intune Connector Service is started on the NDES server.
+And there are no errors in Ndesconnector.svclog.

 ## Next steps